Developer(s) – Machine Games & id Software

 Lifespan – 5.5/10

-I was let down by how short a time one playthrough lasts for how much more emphasis there is on side quests and extras in comparison to other shooters around at the moment, such as Killzone: Shadow Fall for example.
-The game seems like a first seemingly fleeting experience in that respect.
+I was let down by how short a time one playthrough lasts for how much more emphasis there is on side quests and extras in comparison to other shooters, such as Killzone: Shadow Fall for example.
+The game seems like the first seemingly fleeting experience in that respect.
 Although there is indeed enough substance in gameplay to at least keep it entertaining for the short time it lasts I can’t help but feel that there’s also more than enough substance in gameplay to have made it last much longer than it did.

 Storyline – 7/10